Vertiv (NYSE:VRT) Releases FY 2021 Earnings Guidance

-A number of brokerages have weighed in on VRT.
-Deutsche Bank Aktiengesellschaft lowered their price objective on shares of Vertiv from $33.00 to $30.00 and set a buy rating for the company in a research note on Thursday.
-Cowen raised their price objective on Vertiv from $32.00 to $35.00 and gave the stock an outperform rating in a report on Thursday, July 29th.
-Finally, Zacks Investment Research raised Vertiv from a hold rating to a buy rating and set a $30.00 price objective on the stock in a research note on Saturday, July 17th.
-Seven investment analysts have rated the stock with a buy rating, According to MarketBeat, the stock presently has an average rating of Buy and an average target price of $26.88.
+A number of brokerages recently issued reports on VRT.
+JPMorgan Chase & Co. cut Vertiv from an overweight rating to a neutral rating and set a $25.00 target price on the stock. in a report on Monday, September 13th.
+Zacks Investment Research cut Vertiv from a buy rating to a sell rating in a report on Tuesday.
+Cowen increased their target price on Vertiv from $32.00 to $35.00 and gave the stock an outperform rating in a report on Thursday, July 29th.
+Finally, Deutsche Bank Aktiengesellschaft cut their target price on Vertiv from $33.00 to $30.00 and set a buy rating on the stock in a report on Thursday, September 9th.
+One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and four have assigned a buy rating to the company’s stock.
+According to MarketBeat, the stock currently has an average rating of Buy and an average target price of $27.43.

-A hedge fund recently raised its stake in Vertiv stock.
-Morgan Stanley increased its position in shares of Vertiv Holdings Co (NYSE:VRT) by 14.4% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 342,255 shares of the company’s stock after purchasing an additional 43,135 shares during the quarter.
-Morgan Stanley owned 0.10% of Vertiv worth $9,343,000 at the end of the most recent reporting period.
-Institutional investors own 87.83% of the company’s stock.
+A hedge fund recently bought a new stake in Vertiv stock.
+OLD Mission Capital LLC acquired a new position in Vertiv Holdings Co (NYSE:VRT) in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm acquired 77,994 shares of the company’s stock, valued at approximately $1,351,000.
+Institutional investors own 95.06% of the company’s stock.

 Vertiv Holdings Co engages in the design, manufacturing, and service of critical digital infrastructure technology that powers, cools, deploys, secures and maintains electronics that process, store and transmit data.
 It also offers power management products, thermal management products, integrated rack systems, modular solutions, and management systems for monitoring and controlling digital infrastructure.